esphome/esphome-docs/components/lvgl.rst

 ``obj``
 *******

-The Base Object is just a simple, empty widget.
+The base object is just a simple, empty widget.
 By default, it's nothing more than a rounded rectangle:

 .. figure:: /components/images/lvgl_baseobj.png
     :align: center